ComplexSecurity/knowledge-base/docs/cryptography/ecc.md

 ECC (Elliptic Curve Cryptography) is a method of public-key cryptography based on the algebraic structure of elliptic curves over finite fields.
-ECC provides the same level of cryptographic strength as other public-key cryptographic systems (like [[RSA (Rivest-Shamir-Adleman)|RSA]]) but uses smaller key sizes, leading to faster computations, lower power consumption, and reduced storage and bandwidth requirements.
+ECC provides the same level of cryptographic strength as other public-key cryptographic systems (like [RSA](../cryptography/rsa.md)) but uses smaller key sizes, leading to faster computations, lower power consumption, and reduced storage and bandwidth requirements.

 ECC is built upon the mathematics of elliptic curves, which are curves defined by a specific type of cubic equation in two variables.
 The properties of these curves provide the foundation for cryptographic techniques.